coveo/source.coveo.com/_posts/2018-08-03-spring-boot-and-aws-parameter-store.md

 /prod/password=azerty
 {% endhighlight %}

 Lets take a look at what would happen here.
 First, if you boot this app locally without the environment variable, the value `"qwerty"` would be injected in the field `myPassword`.
 Things gets exciting when you then run it in production with the environment variable above.
-In that situation, Spring Boot prioritize environment variables over the `application.yaml` and will resolve `${password}` to `${/prod/password}`.
+In that situation, Spring Boot prioritizes environment variables over the `application.yaml` and will resolve `${password}` to `${/prod/password}`.
 Then it figures out it should look for a property named `/prod/password` because of the surrounding `${}`.
 Finally, using our custom Property Source, it finds it in the Parameter Store and injects the production password `"azerty"` in `myPassword`.

 This right there saved us an incredible amount of work and added lots of flexibility to change names in the Parameter Store on the fly.